 To explore potential jobs in this field of study, we strongly urge you to visit LBCC Career Center.
 Working with a career counselor, we will assess your strengths, skills, interests, and accomplishments to help you identify internship opportunities and career goals that match your educational and professional needs.

 What can you do with Geology degrees?

 You can work for different States and/or the Federal Government.

 - The National Park Service and many State parks employ geologists as park rangers and museum curators.

-- The US Geological Survey employs geologists for mineral, petroleum, groundwater resource management, as well as the volcano and earthquake monitoring.
+- The US Geological Survey employs geologists for mineral, petroleum, and groundwater resource management, as well as volcano and earthquake monitoring.

-- In addition, the construction of buildings, dams, roads involve geologists for soil investigations and surveys.
+- In addition, the construction of buildings, dams, and roads involves geologists for soil investigations and surveys.